 The retirement income system is presently under review, with the panel due to release its final report in June 2020.
 We noted in our submission to the review that the definition of retirement had not been established in the consultation paper, and that the idea of a retirement income system designed purely in terms of an income stream may not necessarily reflect the priorities of Australians.
-We also noted that the objective of superannuation, originally to have been legislated back in 2016, has not been established, nor is well understood by Australians.
+We also noted that the objective of superannuation, originally to have been legislated in 2016, has not been established, nor is well understood by Australians.

 CPA Australia underlines how important it is that our retirement income system be properly equipped to deal with what it is that it is supposed to support.
-A rigorous definition of retirement will assist in careful consideration being given to whether the superannuation system should be accessed in the first instance in the future.
+An appropriate definition of retirement will assist in careful consideration being given to whether the superannuation system should be accessed in the first instance in the future.
 This definition would also assist policy makers in the design of a potentially more appropriate vehicle that can be used for future pandemics and other shocks to Australia.

-The figures released at the end of May show that \$12.2 billion has been released from superannuation, with 1.63 million Australians having been successful in accessing their superannuation.
-Making up for this withdrawal from Australians' retirement savings may take decades.
-Notwithstanding we are awaiting the outcomes of the retirement income system review, there is a need for certainty to allow for this to commence immediately.
+The figures released from mid-June show that \$17.1 billion has been released from superannuation, with 2.3 million Australians having been successful in accessing their superannuation.
+Making up for this withdrawal from retirement savings may take decades for some individuals.

+Notwithstanding we are awaiting the outcomes of the retirement income system review, there is a need for certainty.
 The Government should carefully consider a range of options, including whether it is time to raise the Superannuation Guarantee rate, balancing the range of potential benefits and costs.
 Additional measures should be considered, including encouraging Australians to top up their superannuation by:

-- Limited relief in the form of higher contribution limits for Australians who have accessed their superannuation to ensure that they are able to accelerate topping up their superannuation - A co-contribution scheme for affected members to ensure that the time-value of money is properly factored in to topping up measures - An increased Total Superannuation Balance limit (currently set at \$500,000) for taxpayers who have accessed their superannuation and who wish to utilise the carry forward of unused concessional contributions.
+- Limited relief in the form of higher contribution limits for Australians who have accessed their superannuation to ensure that they are able to accelerate topping up their superannuation - A co-contribution scheme for affected members to ensure that the time-value of money is properly factored in to topping up measures - An increased Total Superannuation Balance limit threshold (currently set at \$500,000) for taxpayers who have accessed their superannuation and who wish to utilise the carry forward of unused concessional contributions.